LONG-TERM CARE STRATEGIES

 What is the most cost-effective, tax efficient way to pay for Long Term Care?

-Long-Term Care Brochure
+Long-Term Care Introduction:

 As the oldest baby boomers begin to wind through their 70s, one of the biggest concerns may not be outliving income, but outliving good health.
-With at-home care services averaging $28 per hour and assisted living facility costs averaging $5,250 per month or approximately $60,000 a year,1 it’s understandably daunting.
+With at-home care services averaging $28 per hour and assisted living facility costs averaging $5,250 per month or approximately $60,000 a year1, it’s understandably daunting.
 Does your retirement income strategy account for this kind of possibility?
 Would you be prepared for twice that amount as a married couple?

 Considering that you could have to significantly reduce your financial means before Medicaid will pay for long-term care and neither your employer group health insurance nor major medical insurance will cover long-term care, you may want to consider planning ahead for these potential expenses.